-BOOK SYNOPSIS: Going beyond the message of Lean In and The Confidence Code, the Editor in Chief of the USA TODAY Network contends that to achieve parity in the office, women don’t have to change—men do—and in this inclusive and realistic handbook, offers solutions to help professionals solve gender gap issues and achieve parity at work.
+BOOK SYNOPSIS: Going beyond the message of Lean In and The Confidence Code, former Editor in Chief of the USA TODAY Network contends that to achieve parity in the office, women don’t have to change—men do—and in this inclusive and realistic handbook, offers solutions to help professionals solve gender gap issues and achieve parity at work.
 Companies with more women in senior leadership perform better by virtually every financial measure, and women employees help boost creativity and can temper risky behavior—such as the financial gambles behind the 2008 economic collapse.
 Yet in the United States, ninety-five percent of Fortune 500 chief executives are men, and women hold only seventeen percent of seats on corporate boards.
 More men are reaching across the gender divide, genuinely trying to reinvent the culture and transform the way we work together.
 Yet despite these good intentions, fumbles, missteps, frustration, and misunderstanding continue to inflict real and lasting damage on women’s careers.
 What can the Enron scandal teach us about the way men and women communicate professionally?
 How does brain circuitry help explain men’s fear of women’s emotions at work?
 Why did Kimberly Clark blindly have an all-male team of executives in charge of their Kotex tampon line?
 In That’s What She Said, veteran media executive Joanne Lipman raises these intriguing questions and more to explore problems and find workable solutions that individual managers, organizations, and government cam employ to make work more equitable—and that will help men at home as well as at work.
 Filled with illuminating anecdotes and stories from Lipman’s own journey to the top of a male-dominated industry, That’s What She Said is a book about success that persuasively shows why empowering women as true equals is an essential goal for us all—and offers a roadmap for getting there.

-BIOGRAPHY: Joanne Lipman is the Editor in Chief of the USA TODAY Network.
+BIOGRAPHY: Joanne Lipman is the former Editor in Chief of the USA TODAY Network.
 She began her career at The Wall Street Journal, where she was the first woman to become Deputy Managing Editor and supervised coverage that won three Pulitzer Prizes.
 She was also the founding Editor-in-Chief of Condé Nast Portfolio magazine and portfolio.com.
 She lives in New York City.

 SERIES HOST: Institute for Gender and the Economy at Rotman